EXTENSIONS

 Chrome Java API

-Use Chrome directly for common tasks like HTML-to-PDF conversion or full-page screenshots:
+Use the CDP driver directly for common tasks like HTML-to-PDF conversion or screenshots:

 import java.io.File;